Monstera deliciosa

 Via Seed, Stem Cuttings or Basal Offsets.

-Stem Cuttings via Water - (Easy)
+Stem Cuttings via Water Propagation (Easy)

-Stem Cuttings via Soil - (Moderate)
+Stem Cuttings via Soil Propagation (Moderate)

 As Monstera is part of the Araceæ family, they'll produce white flowers with a green bract that looks largely similar to those of a Peace Lily.
 Despite its readiness to flower in the wild, those grown domestically will rarely bloom due to the unflavoured growing conditions.
-The photo above shows the edible fruits that apparently taste like the combination of Pineapple and Banana...
+The photo below shows the edible fruits that apparently taste like the combination of Pineapple and Banana...

 Monstera will develop large tuberous root systems that'll invade the pot within half a year.
 With this in mind, transplant annually using 'Houseplant' compost and a larger pot; this is an excellent time to check the roots' condition, as well as propagating stem cuttings or basal offsets.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.